 One of the most popular plays of its time, Mucedorus follows the Prince of Valenica as he disguises himself as shepherd, woos the lovely Princess Amadine, and fights off wild men, cowards, and bears in a mysterious forest.
 The Hidden Room is proud to be the first company in modern times with a recorded performance.

 This lovely fairy tale is presented in all-male original practices style.

 Starring Joseph Garlock, Todd Kassens, Steven Price, Isto Barton, Rommel Sulit, Nicholas Saenz, Stephen Mercantel, Ben McLemore, and special guest actor visiting from the UK – James Callas Ball.
 Music by Cesar Osorio and Howard Burkett.
 (Cast subject to change)

 The Merry Devil of Edmonton by Anonymous

 Perfect for Halloween, this comedic romp follows scholar-magician Peter Fabell as he uses magic to unite true lovers, and to fool the devil.

-Starring Ryan Crowder, Ryan Hamilton, Brock England, Robert Deike, Justin Scalise, Hannah Adrian, Todd Kassens, Julie Linnard, Judd Farris, Cami Alys, and special guest actor visiting from the UK James Callas Ball.
+Starring Ryan Crowder, Ryan Hamilton, Brock England, Robert Deike, Justin Scalise, Hannah Adrian, Todd Kassens, Julie Linnard, Judd Farris, Cami Alys, David Higgins, and special guest actor visiting from the UK James Callas Ball.
 Music by Cesar Osorio and Howard Burkett. (cast subject to change)